dherincx92/fpds/README.md

 https://www.fpds.gov/fpdsng_cms/index.php/en/.

 This package has been designed to automatically handle any HTTP request to the FPDS ATOM feed.
-Users can provide any number of data filters and this module will represent any FPDS XML data structure as JSON.
+Users can provide an unlimited number of data filters.
+In the end, this package will conveniently export XML data as JSON.

 ## Setup